MathuxNY-73/hackerrank-problems/README.md

 I solved this problem using C++ language.
 As of August 28<sup>th</sup>, 2018 :
 - [X] Find a first working solution on the sample input
 - [X] Submit solution.
 Got errors on 2 test cases
+- [X] Find a second working solution on the sample input
+- [X] Submit solution.
+Got errors on 2 test cases
 - [ ] Challenge solved
 </details>